FlazeIGuess/MaterialDesign-Fork/README.md

-# MaterialDesign
+# MaterialTheme
-### A clean theme inspired by Google's Material Design
+### A clean theme inspired by [TheCommieAxolotl](https://github.com/TheCommieAxolotl) Design, which was inspired by Google's Material Design.

 ## MaterialYou
 The theme has built-in MaterialYou Skin Variables.